Choate Rosemary Hall: Choate School: The St. John Years

 From 1908 to 1973, control over the Choate School passed from the Choate family to the St. John family.
 Under the St. Johns, Choate became one of the largest boarding schools in New England.

-In 1908, George St. John (h.
-1908–47), an Episcopal priest who had previously taught at Hackley School, The Hill School, and Adirondack-Florida School, became headmaster.
+In 1908, George St. John (headmaster 1908–47), an Episcopal priest who had previously taught at Hackley School, The Hill School, and Adirondack-Florida School, became headmaster.
 At the time, Choate was losing money and had only 51 students.
 With support from shareholders, St. John bought out the Choate family and incorporated the school as a for-profit corporation; the school reorganized as a non-profit in 1938.
 St. John believed that expanding enrollment would improve the school's financial resources and allow him to offer more amenities to his students.
 Enrollment jumped from 51 students in 1908 to 230 in 1918, 452 in 1928, and roughly 600 by 1947.

 Hill House contains Choate's dining hall.

 George St. John built most of the modern-day Choate campus, including Hill House, West Wing, the Gymnasium, Memorial House, the Chapel, the Library, the Winter Exercise Building, and Archbold Infirmary, which was the nation's largest school infirmary.
 In the decade following the First World War, Choate sent 412 of its 618 graduates to Yale, Princeton, and Harvard, according to a 1928 edition of the school newspaper.

-George St. John was succeeded in 1947 by his son Seymour '31 (h.
-1947–73).
+George St. John was succeeded in 1947 by his son Seymour '31 (headmaster 1947–73).
 Under Seymour St. John, Choate admitted its first black student in 1959, increased the share of international students to 15% of the student body, lifted the Sunday chapel attendance requirement, and temporarily abolished A–F grades.
 An ambitious builder, Seymour St. John invested heavily in improving accommodations for students and faculty.
 He also hired I. M. Pei to build a $6 million arts center (nearly $50 million in 2024 dollars), which opened in 1972.

 Seymour St. John's final major achievement was bringing Rosemary Hall back to Wallingford in 1971.
 To accommodate Rosemary Hall's 230 students, Choate spent an additional $3 million to build what was essentially "a new campus" in Wallingford.
 The two schools appointed a common president in 1973 and formally merged in 1978.